 **This project is currently a prototype and a final version is not yet ready for sale.
-If you would like to be kept up to date with progress, as well as news of when I will be launching this (aiming for July 2020!) then please sign up to my newsletter (top left on desktop, bottom of screen on mobile)**
+If you would like to be kept up to date with progress, as well as news of when I will be launching this (aiming for July 2020!) then please sign up to my newsletter at the bottom of this page)**

 I would often miss the best of the surf because I would get distracted with silly things like work and would forget what the conditions were at my local break.

 I knew that if I had a view of the surf from my house I would get in the water way more often, but given that I couldn’t afford a beach front property, I decided to try and build my own sea view instead.
 The result of this project is called the Surf Window.

 The Surf Window is an internet connected 3D picture made from a variety of laser cut FSC woods, LED's, motors and a micro controller.
 It moves and lights up to display realtime surf conditions for your local spot, or any break in the world.

 Every piece of the picture moves or lights up to represent different aspects of the conditions.

 Once you get the hang of how to read it, a quick glance is all that's required to know exactly what is happening right now.
 It's your own virtual sea view!
 All the LEDs are hidden behind a thin wooden veneer.
 This give the whole item a really nice aesthetic when it's turned off, and also gives the LEDs a lovely diffuse glow when they are switched on.